Eshumael86/ai-case-study/README.md

 # AUTONOMOUS  DRIVING

 ## Introduction  Overview and Origin
-This case study explores how self driving technology is powered by artificial Intelligence (AI) The concept of autonomous driving dates back several decades, and the technology has evolved through various stages:
+This case study explores how self driving technology is powered by artificial Intelligence (AI) and how TESLA is uterlising this technology.
+The concept of autonomous driving dates back several decades, and the technology has evolved through various stages: